-Horizontal externalities may arise between distributors of the same goods or services when a distributor is unable to fully appropriate the benefits of its sales efforts.
-For instance, demand-enhancing pre-sale services provided by one distributor, such as personalised advice in relation to particular goods or services, may lead to higher sales by competing distributors offering the same goods or services and thus create incentives among distributors to free-ride on costly services provided by others.
-In an omni-channel distribution environment (online and offline), free-riding can occur in both directions.11 For example, customers may visit a brick and mortar shop to test goods or services or to obtain other useful information on which they base their decision to purchase, but then order the product online from a different distributor.
-Conversely, customers may gather information in the pre-purchase phase (including inspiration, information, and evaluation) from an online shop, and then visit a brick and mortar shop, ask for and test particular goods or services based on this
+Horizontal externalities may arise in particular between distributors of the same goods or services where a distributor is unable to fully appropriate the benefits of its sales efforts.
+For example, where demand-enhancing pre-sales services are provided by one distributor, such as personalised advice in relation to particular goods or services, this

-10 Sometimes referred to as “double marginalisation problem”.
+19 See paragraph 25 of the Article 101(3) Guidelines.

-11 See Commission Staff Working Document – Evaluation of the Vertical Block Exemption Regulation, document SWD(2020) 172 final of 10.5.2017, p.
-31-42 and the referenced evaluation study; Commission, Final report on the E-commerce Sector Inquiry, COM(2017) 229 final, 10 May 2017, paragraph 11.
+20 This is sometimes referred to as the ‘double marginalisation problem’.

-information, and finally purchase offline in a brick and mortar shop.
-Where such free-riding is possible and where the distributor that provides pre-sales services is unable to fully appropriate the benefits, this may lead to a sub-optimal provision of such services in terms of quantity or quality.
+may lead to higher sales by competing distributors offering the same goods or services and thus create incentives among distributors to free-ride on costly services provided by others.
+In an omni-channel distribution environment, free riding can occur between the online and offline sales channels, and in both directions21.
+For example, customers may visit a brick and mortar shop to test goods or services or to obtain other useful information on which they base their decision to purchase, but then order the product online from a different distributor.
+Conversely, customers may gather information in the pre-purchase phase from an online store and then visit a brick and mortar shop, use the information they have gathered online to select and test particular goods or services, and ultimately purchase offline in a brick and mortar shop.
+Where such free riding is possible and where the distributor that provides pre-sales services is unable to fully appropriate the benefits, this may lead to sub-optimal provision of such pre-sales services in terms of quantity or quality.

-In the presence of such externalities, suppliers have an incentive to control certain aspects of their distributors’ operations.
-In particular, vertical agreements may allow suppliers to internalise the abovementioned external effects, increase the joint profit of the vertical supply and distribution chain and, under certain circumstances, consumer welfare.
+In the presence of such externalities, suppliers may have an incentive to control certain aspects of their distributors’ operations and vice versa.
+In particular, vertical agreements may be used to internalise such externalities, increase the joint profit of the vertical supply and distribution chain, and, under certain circumstances, consumer welfare.

-While trying to give a comprehensive overview of the various justifications for vertical restraints, these Guidelines do not claim to be complete or exhaustive.
-The reasons set out below may justify the application of certain vertical restraints.
+Although these Guidelines seek to give an overview of the various justifications for vertical restraints, they do not claim to be complete or exhaustive.
+The reasons that may justify the application of particular vertical restraints include the following:

-The vertical externality issue or double marginalisation problem: The setting of too high of a price by the distributor, not taking into account the effect of its decisions on the supplier, can be avoided by the supplier imposing a maximum resale price on the distributor.
-To increase the distributor’s sales efforts, the supplier may, for example, use selective distribution or exclusive distribution.
+to address the vertical externality issue.
+The setting of too high a price by the distributor, not taking into account the effect of its decisions on the supplier, can be avoided by the supplier imposing a maximum resale price on the distributor.
+Similarly, to increase the distributor’s sales efforts, the supplier may use selective or exclusive distribution;

-The free-rider problem: Free-riding between buyers may occur at the wholesale or retail level, in particular where it is not possible for the supplier to impose effective promotion or service requirements on all buyers.
-Free-riding between buyers can only occur on pre-sales services and other promotional activities, but not on after-sales services for which the distributor can charge its customers individually.
-Pre-sales efforts on which free-riding may occur may be important, for example, when the goods or services are relatively new, technically complex or of a high value, or when the reputation of the goods or services is an important determinant of their demand.
-Non-compete restrictions can help overcome free-riding between suppliers.
+to address the free-rider problem.
+Free riding between buyers may occur at the wholesale or retail level, in particular where it is not possible for the supplier to impose effective promotion or service requirements on all buyers.
+Free riding between buyers can only occur on pre-sales services and other promotional activities, but not on after-sales services for which the distributor can charge its customers individually.
+Pre-sales efforts on which free riding can occur may be important, for example, where the goods or services are relatively new, technically complex or of high value, or where the reputation of the goods or services is an important determinant of their demand22.
+Restrictions in exclusive or selective distribution systems, or other restrictions may be helpful in avoiding or reducing such free riding.
+Free riding can also occur between suppliers, for instance where one manufacturer invests in promotion at the buyer’s premises that also attracts customers for the competitors of that